practicalli/spacemacs/evaluating-clojure/inspect.md

 This should be were lots of fun is.
 Inspecting an atom or ref and having a buffer watching the changing values.

-Unfortunately it seems you need to inspect the value each time using `M-RET d i`.
+Unfortunately it seems you need to inspect the value each time using `SPC d i`.